MHaris-Dev/Basic-Test-Cases-For-LinkedIn/README.md

 > Check that the user can save and share job listings without any issues.

+> Verify that the job search page loads quickly and without any errors.

+> Check that the user can search and filter job listings based on their preferences.

+> Ensure that the user can apply to job listings without any issues.

+> Verify that the user can save and manage job searches and alerts.

 ## Messaging page:
 > Verify that the messaging feature is working correctly, including sending and receiving messages, creating new conversations, and replying to messages.